 - Memory foam provides extra support and comfort for high pressure areas such as your hips and shoulders

-- It springs back to its original shape in the morning!
+- It springs back and returns to its original shape after a certain period of time

 - Memory foam supports your entire body equally, reducing strain on your pressure points

 - Memory foam is hypo-allergenic (great for allergy sufferers)

 - And it inhibits the development of dust mites and bed bugs

 Are There Any Disadvantages Of Memory Foam Mattresses?